THE HISTORY OF GOLD

 Soon after, the Persians, Greeks, and Romans produced gold, silver, and bronze coins, which significantly expanded commerce and economics.

 Gold has been the standard of world currency since the time of the Greeks and has retained its value for thousands of years, as well as appreciated significantly against other assets in times of inflation or financial crisis.
 Even with today’s modern technology, gold remains a rare standard.
 Gold is so rare, in fact, that all of the gold ever mined could fit into a cube 21 meters per side – approximately the same size of a basketball court!

-Introduction of Gold Standard
+Introduction Of Gold Standard

 In 1717 Sir Isaac Newton put Great Britain on the Gold Standard, which eventually led to Britain’s domination of world economy.
 This domination quickly ended during World War 1, however, when the British Empire decided to get off the Gold Standard.

 In the U.S., the federal government first authorized the issuance of gold coinage in 1792 with the passage of the Mint and Coinage Act.
 That being said, the first gold coins were not struck until three years later in 1795.
 At the time, the price of gold was set at $19.75 per ounce.
-Here are some highlights of this era:

 While the U.S. was formed on a strict gold standard, this also created an economic dependence.
 No better illustration of our nation’s reliance on the gold standard was with the sinking of the USS Central America during a hurricane.
 The ship was carrying a substantial amount of gold from California mines and its loss caused the bank “Panic of 1857”.

 In 1861, the U.S. Treasury Secretary printed the first official paper currency despite the tremendous failures of numerous banks that issued such currency in the past.
 Later, these came to be known as Broken Bank Notes.